\(\rhd \) Do functions tend to infinity differently?

 For the following limits, refer to our order of dominance.

-When we talk about dominance, we phrase it in terms of approaching \(0\).
-The quotient might be approaching \(0\) through psitive numbers or negative numbers.
+When we talk about dominance, we phrase it in terms of the quotient approaching \(0\).
+The quotient might be approaching \(0\) through positive numbers or negative numbers.
 It doesn’t matter because \(-0 = 0\).

-If we our quotient is upsidedown and the dominate function is in the numerator, then we also need to think about the sign.
+If we flip our quotient upsidedown and the dominate function is in the numerator, then the quotient becomes unbounded.
+Then we also need to think about the sign.

 Since \(4 - k \ll 3^k\),